t4d-gmbh/voter-turnout-in-switzerland/README.md

 ### Used tools

-This analysis was performed in a *Juypter notebook*.
+This analysis was performed in a [juypter notebook](./voter-turnout-in-switzerland.ipynb).
 Libraries like pandas, scipy, matplotlib, seaborn and bokeh were used.
-You find the jupyter notebook in this repository.

 ### What we did not do
 The focus of this analysis lies on the proceeding itself rather than on the actual outcome.
-We did not optimize a statistical or a machine learning model to do optimal predictions - since we have already the data of almost all municipalities there is not much to predict in this case.
-In return, we tried to find out how we can interpret the discovered correlations in terms of causal relationships.
+We did not optimize a statistical or a machine learning model to make optimal predictions - since we have already the data of almost all municipalities there is not much to predict in this case.
+In return, we tried to find out how we could interpret the discovered correlations in terms of causal relationships.

 ## Data retrieval

-We retrieved  the data from following data sources:
+We retrieved  the data from the following data sources:

 1. The voter turnouts for the federal elections 2023 (opendata.swiss)
 2. The voter turnouts for the federal elections 2019 (opendata.swiss)